youssef-md/coding-questions-js/coding_questions/easy/find_closest_value_in_bst.md

 ### Solution #1 - Recursively

 __Walkthrough:__
-- Create a helper function that will be called recursively, this function will receive the tree, the target and the current closest value to its target;
 - The base case is if `tree == null` (aka we are outside the leaf), therefore return the `closest` value that we found;
 - Now we can check the absolute diff between `target - closest` and `target - tree.value`.
 If the `|target - closest| > |target - tree.value|` then we found a new `closest` value, so update it;
 - After Updating(or not) the `closest` we can perform a recursive search in the BST: